Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Conclusions

 \section{Conclusions}

 In this work, we show several applications of the technique known as SSF Based Dilution.
 We use it to provide the first deterministic algorithm for multi-broadcast from uncoordinated wakeup when knowledge of nodes' physical coordinates and neighborhoods is not known.
 Additionally, we use SSF Based Dilution to construct algorithms to deterministically solve multi-broadcast and backbone creation for spontaneous wakeup.
-We present an open problem we feel is of interest.\\ \textbf{Open Problem:} \emph{Tree-Grower} requires message size of $O(\Delta \lg N)$ bits and \emph{Tree-Cutter} requires message size of $O(\Delta \lg^2 N)$ bits.
-Alternate algorithms with lesser requirements would be advantageous.
+We present an open problem we feel is of interest.\\ \textbf{Open Problem:} \emph{Tree-Grower} requires a message size of $O(\Delta \lg N)$ bits.
+An alternate algorithm with a smaller requirement would be advantageous.